706f6c6c7578/oc/README.md

 ## Security Considerations

-- Be cautious when uploading sensitive files and consider using encryption before upload.
+- Be cautious when sending sensitive files and consider using encryption before sending.
-- The Tor network provides anonymity but may be slower than clearnet uploads.
+- The Tor network provides anonymity but may be slower than data send through clearnet.

 ## Server oc_server.go